 As a worthy addition to our best curved monitor list, this massive display packs a punch under the hood, with a staggering 240hz refresh rate combined with a 1ms response time.

-Even though its stand provides enhanced ergonomics (swivel, tilt and height-adjustable) it's also VESA compliant, so you can choose to mount it if you wish.
+Even though its stand provides enhanced ergonomics (swivel, tilt and height-adjustable) it's also VESA compliant, so you can choose to mount this monitor if you wish.

-We'd recommend checking the maximum weight of your potential monitor stand though, as this comes in at over 16kg!
+We'd recommend checking the maximum weight of your potential monitor arm though, as this comes in at over 16kg!

 It's a standout monitor, with a fairly hefty premium price tag, but worth considering if you really want to splash out on something epic.